ReVanced/revanced-api/README.md

 4. Run `java -jar revanced-api.jar start` to start the server

 ### 🛠️ From source

+A Java Development Kit (JDK) and Git must be installed.

 1. Run `git clone git@github.com:ReVanced/revanced-api.git` to clone the repository
 2. Copy [.env.example](.env.example) to `.env` and fill in the required values